Rhino to Revit workflow

 Revit ‘wall-by-face’ failing on inner surface due to high UV count of the base geometry

 Rule 4: Split closed NURBS curves

 With rare exception, Revit has difficulty creating forms if it is dealing with continuous, closed curves.
 You’ll notice that when you loft continuous rational forms like circles or ellipses, Revit will automatically produce two surfaces.
-It is therefore recommend making your curves in Rhino as two segments before bringing them in.
-This way you will have full control over the geometry as opposed to letting Revit decide where the split occurs.
+It is therefore recommended making your curves in Rhino as two segments before bringing them in.
+This way, you will have full control over the geometry as opposed to letting Revit decide where the split occurs.

 Rhino closed polysurface massing

 *sat file loaded into Revit conceptual mass family

 Rule 5: Generate untrimmed surfaces rather than trimming them

 Rhino’ remembers’ if a surface is trimmed.
 To test if a surface is trimmed, the ‘PointsOn’ command can be used.
 As shown in the image below, the original surface of the right has been trimmed whereas the surface on the left has been built using ‘sweep 2 rails’.
 (Note, it is also possible to ‘network surface’).
 While these surface mostly looks the same, they may behave very differently when imported into Revit.